tillgrallert/slides/dh/2023-bochum/2023-bochum.md

 ## Accessibility
 ### Text layers

->For old prints, there's (cum grano salis) kraken/calamari for coders, Transkribus if you've got money and just want to have the results and OCR-D if you've got an IT department.
+>For old prints, there's [...] kraken/calamari for coders, Transkribus if you've got money and just want to have the results[,] and OCR-D if you've got an IT department.

 <cite>[@Winkler20230307OCR]</cite>